Files that are not malicious can be falsely identified as malware if they share certain

 Manually create an Anti-Malware exception

-You can manually create Anti-Malware exceptions for spyware or grayware, document
+You can manually create Anti-Malware exceptions using the exception lists.
+To add

-exceptions.
-To add the exception, you need specific information from the
+an exception manually, you need specific information from the Anti-Malware event that

-- Spyware or grayware: The value in the "MALWARE" field, for example
+Spyware or grayware: The value in the "MALWARE" field of the Anti-Malware Event.
+For example,

 SPY_CCFR_CPP_TEST.A

-- Predictive machine learning: The SHA1 digest of the file from the
+Predictive machine learning: The SHA1 digest of the file from the "FILE SHA-1" field of the Anti-Malware Event.
+For example,

 3395856CE81F2B7382DEE72602F798B642F14140